SACHSTech/careers-in-computer-science-Ryan-Shiu/README.md

 #### **Program Length: 5 Years with 2 Years of Co-op**
 ---
+## Experiential Learning
+Building your own app:
+A great way to learn new skills is learning them independently.
+When you try to figure out topics by yourself, you tend to learn more.
+Therefore building your own app is a perfect way for a future mobile applications developer to discover new skills.
+Building an app will allow you to learn how to troubleshoot problems, figure out algorithms, and experience the entire procedure of the app creation process.

+Compete in a Hackathon:
+Hackathons are an incredible way for a mobile applications developer to strengthen their technical and non-technical skills.
+This competition will benefit participant’s critical thinking and troubleshooting skills as they will have to adapt on the spot as it is a timed event.
+Hackathons are also usually collaborative so this will help improve team building and collaboration skills.

+---
 ## Job Opportunities
 |Name of Company | Experience |  Salary  | City | Job Description | Additional Skills |
 | -------------- |:----------:|:--------:|:----:|:---------------:|:-----------------:|